 According to the polls, the centre-right coalition currently leads the race.
 It includes former prime minister Silvio Berlusconi’s “Forza Nazionale” party as well as the far-right “Lega Nord”.
 But Italian polls have been unusually unreliable in recent elections, Müller argues.
 And accuracy is bound to deteriorate further given the current political climate.

 Currently, the anti-establishment “Five-star movement” is at the root of a lot of uncertainty.
 Recently polling between 25 and 30 percent, the movement is just short of being able to block a pro-European government.
 Marginal methodological errors could prove decisive.

 Müller’s claims are substantiated by the results of the Italian constitutional referendum of 2016.
 Then prime minister Matteo Renzi of the centre-left wanted to amend the constitution and restructure the senate, one of the Italian parliament’s two chambers.
 Nearly 60 percent of the voters rejected the far-reaching changes, which turned out to be three times higher than the unadjusted polling average in the weeks leading up to the vote.

-“Some of our favoured forecasting rules of thumb might not be applicable in the context of Italy”, says Müller.
 Under the new electoral system, small differences in the regional distribution of the vote can have a major impact.
 Even in the US, where there is comparable historic data, forecasters failed to predict the composition of the electoral colleges correctly.
 Also, the favoured Italian coalitions are composed of several different parties, each with the potential to sway approval ratings on their own.